6 issues per year (January , March, May, July, September, November)

-In order to ensure maximum reach of the papers published by International Journal of Science and Applied Information Technology (IJSAIT) , Open Access Policy is adopted; meaning that
+In order to ensure maximum reach of the papers published by International Journal of Bio-Medical Informatics and e-Health (IJBMIeH) , Open Access Policy is adopted; meaning that

-* All the papers published by International Journal of Science and Applied Information Technology (IJSAIT) are made freely accessible online immediately after they are published in an easily readable format, without any subscription or any type of registration.
+* All the papers published by International Journal of Bio-Medical Informatics and e-Health (IJBMIeH) are made freely accessible online immediately after they are published in an easily readable format, without any subscription or any type of registration.

-All the papers published in IJSAIT utilizes Amazon Web Services System to store the published articles as permanent archives for purposes of preservation and restoration.
+All the papers published in IJBMIeH utilizes Amazon Web Services System to store the published articles as permanent archives for purposes of preservation and restoration.